The causes of breast cancer are not fully understood, but some factors that are known to increase the risk.

 Having a first-degree relative (parent, sibling or child) who developed breast cancer before the age of 50 increases a woman’s risk of developing breast cancer.

 However, 9 out of 10 women who develop breast cancer do not have a family history of breast cancer.

 If you are concerned about your family history of breast cancer, you may wish to go to the Cancer Australia website for more information.
 There is also a breast cancer risk calculator on the website that can calculate a woman’s breast cancer risk (if she has not already been diagnosed with breast or ovarian cancer).

 Having more than two standard drinks per day increases a woman’s risk of developing breast cancer.
 This risk increases with each additional standard alcoholic drink.

 Hormone replacement therapy (HRT)

-Use of combination hormone replacement therapy by postmenopausal women for five or more years is associated with increased risk of breast cancer.
+Use of combination hormone replacement therapy by postmenopausal women for five or more years is associated with a small increased risk of breast cancer.